How do design and copy work together to achieve optimal results?

 It’s easy for headlines to blend in to an image like this, but they make sure there’s a high contrast between the headlines and the background to make sure all of the copy is easy to read.

-FlickR recently did an excellent job redesigning their homepage, including maintaining a high contrast between the fonts and the image background, a task that’s not easy to do.
+Flickr’s homepage does an excellent job maintaining a high contrast between the fonts and the image background, a task that’s not easy to do.
 All of the text stays very readable and stands out from the image behind it.

 Example #3: Indochino

 We hate to pick on Indochino again because they’re a really cool company, but the copy on their previous homepage could stand out a little more from the background image since some of the letters blend in.